Sowbaranika1111/Experiences-Project/exp-prjt.md

 - Create a compo named AddYoursPopup
 - Mount it in the App.jsx compo
 - To display the popup create a state variable
-- In the return part write code for displaying the popup based on true or false
+- In the return part write code for displaying the popup based on true or  false.

 ```jsx